J.J. Abrams Interview

 Finally, there’s the new bigscreen spy thriller, MISSION: IMPOSSIBLE – GHOST PROTOCOL, which Abrams produced (he directed and co-wrote the previous installment, 2006′s MISSION: IMPOSSIBLE III).
 The project has some sequences actually shot in the IMAX format by director Brad Bird.
 Asked exactly how much IMAX is in the film, producer Abrams says, “It’s a lot.
 It’s insane and it’s really cool and [Bird] just did some amazing work.
 I cannot wait for you to see the movie.”

-by Abbie Bernstein
+Interview By Abbie Bernstein